NuthanChandra/react_udemy/pics/README.md

 * Diagram 11: We want the React side to drive the data to our App and not store data in the DOM

 * By doing this, certain operations become very easy like User entering text in Uppercase, even though they enter lowercase

+### Default behavior of form input's ENTER is to submit to backend server
+* Add eventHandler to form: onSubmit